 In 1930, a new issue of airmail stamps was announced.
 These three stamps were to be used exclusively on mail carried via Graf Zeppelin on its European – Pan American flights.

-Because of its great success in 1928 and 1929, the Zeppelin Company planned a trip to the United States by way of Spain and South America.
+Because of its great success, the Zeppelin Company then planned a trip to the United States by way of Spain and South America.
 The Graf Zeppelin was to carry mail both ways.
-The Postmaster General decided to issue this series of stamps for two reasons.
-The first and most obvious was to cover payment for mail to be sent on the flight.
-And secondly, the stamps were intended as a gesture of good will toward Germany.
+The postmaster general decided to issue a new set of stamps for two reasons.
+The first, and most obvious reason was to cover payment for mail to be sent on the flight.
+And second, the stamps were intended as a gesture of good will toward Germany.

-The 65¢ Green issue (Zeppelin over the Atlantic) paid the postage for a post card traveling via Graf Zeppelin one way.
-The $1.30 Brown issue (Zeppelin between Continents) paid the postage of a letter going one way.
-The $2.60 Blue (Zeppelin passing Globe) paid the postage on a letter going full route.
-(This included a trip by steamer from New York to Germany, via Spain, to South America and North America.)
+The Graf Zeppelin stamps went on sale on April 19, 1930, in Washington, D.C.
+They were then made available for sale at select post offices in other cities two days later.
+The 65¢ green issue (Zeppelin over the Atlantic) paid the postage for a post card traveling via Graf Zeppelin one way.
+The $1.30 brown issue (Zeppelin between continents) paid the postage of a letter going one way.
+The $2.60 blue issue (Zeppelin and globe) paid the postage on a letter going the full route.
+This included a trip by steamer from New York to Germany, via Spain, to South America and North America.